augisbud/m365_dashboard/README.md

 ![alt text](https://i.imgur.com/3ZwcrIJ.jpg)
 A video on how everything is soldered may come soon.

-Meanwhile you can enable subtitles in English in this YouTube video produced in Spanish languaje https://www.youtube.com/watch?v=JQUNXCyj2Fs
+Meanwhile you can enable subtitles in English in this YouTube video produced in Spanish language https://www.youtube.com/watch?v=JQUNXCyj2Fs

 # UI